vffuunnyy/teleapp_auth/README.md

-# Telegram WebApp Auth Library
+# 🦀🐍 Telegram WebApp Auth Library
 This library is a simple way to authenticate users in your web application using Telegram.

+## Example

+For a complete example, check out the [teleapp_auth repository](https://github.com/vffuunnyy/teleapp_auth).

 ## Installation